sentryco/Telemetry/README.md

 - Guide on identifiers: https://gist.github.com/hujunfeng/6265995

 ### Todo:
+- Add lint
+- Add GH actions
-- Add documentation to this readme on how to setup Google analytics for your google account etc
+- Add documentation to this readme on how to setup Google analytics for your google account etc 👈
-- Seems like
 - Combine telemetry with logger tests.
 And test for errors and warnings etc
-- improve documentation